TickTeam/guide-tt/ios_app/1how_to_create_a_new_task_md.md

 If you enter date and time information in the text of your new task, TickTick will automatically recognize the date as the due date and set the time as the the reminder time for that task.

-For example, if you want to go to library next Saturday at 2 p.m., you need only type: “Go to library next Saturday 2 pm”.
+For example, if you want to go to library next Saturday at 2 p.m., you need only type: "Go to library next Saturday 2 pm".
 TickTick will automatically recognize the date of next Saturday as the task’s due date and set 2 pm as the reminder time for that task.

 ![](smartdate12.jpg)